How Much Deposit to Buy a House in Perth? Realistic Numbers for 2026

 That higher rate is the trade-off.
 Think of Keystart as a stepping stone: you get in now with a tiny deposit, build equity as you pay down the loan and prices move, then refinance to a cheaper mainstream lender once you have 20% behind you.
 We have broken the whole thing down in our full Keystart guide.

-First Home Guarantee: 5% deposit, no LMI
+The 5% Deposit Scheme: 5% deposit, no LMI

 There is also a 2% deposit stream for single parents and single legal guardians (the old Family Home Guarantee).
 You do not have to be a first home buyer to use that one.
 To see which streams you are likely to qualify for, run the first home buyer eligibility checker.